scaoile/JL_MART/jl-mart/README.md

 1. POPULATE CATEGORIES FIRST (i.e: Snacks) P.S.
 This can be populated in the Inventory page of the manager

 2. POPULATE PRODUCTS AS WE HAVE NO COMMUNICATION WITH JL MART P.S.
-This can be populated in the Inventory page of the manager
+This can be populated in the Inventory page of the manager Remove the products that are just used for representation

-3. POPULATE THE REPLY ON REVIEWS AND RATINGS AFTER POPILATING THE REVIEWS AS A USER
+3. POPULATE THE REPLY ON REVIEWS AND RATINGS AFTER POPULATING THE REVIEWS AS A USER

 AS A USER